zudello/zudello-knowledge-base/Knowledge Base/8 Data management/Dimension data.md

 As standard, Zudello fetches dimension data from your ERP daily at midnight UTC.

 Dimension data management should be handled within the ERP.
-All updates will then flow through to Zudello at the time of the next sync.
-If you need to urgently trigger a fetch, please contact Zudello support for assistance.
+All updates will flow through to Zudello at the time of the next sync.
+If you need to trigger a fetch urgently, please contact Zudello support for assistance.

-Some dimension fields may not exist in your ERP, or may not be available via the integration.
+Some dimension fields may not exist in your ERP or may not be available via the integration.
 To manage dimension records within Zudello:

 1. Use the search or filtering options to find the dimension you need
 2. Click a dimension record to open it
 3. Make your changes
 4. Click **Save**

-To edit permissions within Zudello you will need the following permissions
+To edit dimensions within Zudello, you will need the following permissions:

 - Dimensions View
 - Dimensions Visible
 - For each dimension, you will then need: